X

 I. INTRODUCTION

-Selective U.S. depository libraries served by a regional may withdraw depository publications which are no longer needed and which have been held for at least five years from the date of receipt.
-Withdrawal of depository publications by depository libraries in Tennessee must be according to these guidelines and procedures which are designed to insure that legal requirements are met, that valuable information is not lost and that publications to be withdrawn are handled in the most efficient manner for all libraries.
+Selective U.S. depository libraries served by a regional may withdraw depository publications which are no longer needed, and which have been held for at least five years from the date of receipt.
+Withdrawal of depository publications by depository libraries in Tennessee must be according to these guidelines and procedures which are designed to ensure that legal requirements are met, that valuable information is not lost and that publications to be withdrawn are handled in the most efficient manner for all libraries.
 These procedures are based on the Legal Requirements & Program Regulations of the Federal Depository Library Program (FDLP).
-In October 2011, Tennessee began using a two tiered withdrawal process which additionally incorporates the use of the Association of South Eastern Regional Libraries (ASERL) Documents Disposition Database.
+In October 2011, Tennessee began using a two-tiered withdrawal process which additionally incorporates the use of the Association of South Eastern Regional Libraries (ASERL) Documents Disposition Database.

 II.
 HISTORICAL NOTE